1. Warren Hastings was the first ___________.

 Explanation: The Nawab became a pensioner; Company became de facto ruler.

-46. Hastings introduced the system of “Diwani Adalat” to deal with:
+46. Hastings introduced the system of “Diwani Adalat” to deal with___________.

 A) Criminal justice